Automattic/vip-go-ci/README.md

 ```

 Alternatively, if you do not wish to run TeamCity in a Docker-instance, you can download it and set it up manually.

-##  Exit codes

-`vip-go-ci.php` exits with different UNIX exit codes depending on what problems were found and if any system issues were encountered:

-* Code `0`: Normal, no errors were found in the code scanned and no fatal system errors were encountered.
-There could have been warnings found in the code, though.
-* Code `220`: Internal error in `vip-go-ci`.
-* Code `230`: Commit specified is not associated with any pull request.
-* Code `249`: Scanning exceeded maximum time allowed.
-* Code `250`: Scanning was completed, but some errors were found in the code.
-* Code `251`: Exiting due to a system problem.
-* Code `252`: A fatal problem with GitHub was encountered leading to an exit.
-* Code `253`: A problem with usage options was detected, leading to an exit.

 ## Features overview